ExchangeUnion/docs/Market Maker Guide.md

 # CTRL+S, CTRL+X.
 ```

 Re-enter xud-ctl (`bash ~/xud.sh`) and accept the prompt to add arby.
-You can see arby's orders via `listorders`, completed trades via `tradehistory` and can follow actions taken by arby with `logs arby`.
+After a minute you should see arby's automatically issued orders based on your Binance and xud balance via `listorders`.
+Completed OpenDEX trades are listed in `tradehistory`.
+You can follow actions taken by arby with `logs arby`.

-Check the official [README](https://github.com/ExchangeUnion/market-maker-tools/blob/master/README.md) to learn more about how arby works.
+Check the official [README](https://github.com/ExchangeUnion/market-maker-bot/blob/master/README.md) to learn more about how arby works.

 # Report Issues